Roseville Transit Preferred Service Plan

 Local Route 6

 Local Route 6 serves businesses along Foothills Blvd, including Pride Industries, and ends at the Louis Orlando Transit Center.
-The route primarily travels along Foothills Blvd, offering access to industrial areas, employment centers, and key destinations like Downtown Roseville.
+The route primarily travels along Foothills Blvd, offering access to industrial areas and employment centers.
 This route is designed to support commuters during peak hours, with service available only on weekdays.
 It is ideal for connecting workers in the northern industrial areas to the central transit hubs.

 Frequency and Span of Service: Peak hours only, weekdays